Winning tip: Cola de Caballo, Pyrenees, Spain

 Liz Young, Svartifoss, Iceland

-One of my maximum outstanding reports ever was to peer the mystical Svartifoss waterfall in Iceland, inside the south of Vatnajökull country-wide park.
+One of my most outstanding reports was to peer the mystical Svartifoss waterfall in Iceland, inside the south of Vatnajökull country-wide park.
 Although this isn’t always the most important of the Icelandic “fosses,” the area’s magic becomes palpable.
 Magnificent octagonal basalt columns that surround Svatrifoss upload something unique.
-In the iciness solar’s demise light, the icy glow of falling glacier water becomes radiating awesome strength.
+In the iciness of solar’s demise light, the icy glow of falling glacier water radiates awesome strength.
 The hike to Svartifoss from the traveler center in Skaftafell takes about 45 minutes each way.
-Every time I consider Svartifoss, my heart is packed with marvel.

-If, like me, you’re captivated with waterfalls, Norway is the promised land.
+Every time I consider Svartifoss, my heart is packed with marvels.
+If you’re captivated by waterfalls like me, Norway is the promised land.
 No other u.
-S. Gives extra bang to your dollar.
-Unfortunately, a lot of Norway’s cataracts are harnessed for u.
-S .’s large hydroelectric industry.
-But a hike up the Kino River bags you 4 of its best unharnessed falls culminating in Søtefossen, a massive double leap down the headwall of the Husedalen.
-You start in Kinsarvik: a bus stop inside the village and an automobile park on the trailhead a few kilometers up the valley.
-The path climbs 666 meters, it’s strenuous, but the payoff is splendid.
+The U.S. gives extra bang for your dollar.
+Unfortunately, a lot of Norway’s cataracts are harnessed foryouu.
+S . ‘s large hydroelectric industry.
+But a hike up the Kino River bags you 4 of its best-unharnessed falls, culminating in Søtefossen, a massive double leap down the headwall of the Husedalen.
+You start in Kinsarvik, a bus stop inside the village and an automobile park on the trailhead a few kilometers up the valley.
+The path climbs 666 meters; it’s strenuous, but the payoff is splendid.

 Michael, Glen Maye, Isle of Man

-A small, however effective force, Glen Maye waterfall in the Isle of Man plunges through a dramatic, intensely green gorge sheltered by using mature woods and clothed in moss, ferns, and trailing vegetation saturated by the river’s breadth.
+A small, however effective force, Glen Maye waterfall in the Isle of Man plunges through a dramatic, intensely green gorge sheltered by mature woods and clothed in moss, ferns, and trailing vegetation saturated by the river’s breadth.
 When the river isn’t always in full spate, the pool is an unforgettable area to swim – deep, wild, clean, and exhilaratingly bloodless.
 Manx folklore’s spirit – the Cabbyl-Ushtey (Water Horse) – is said to dwell right here.
 Glen Maye is a ten-minute power from the western city of Peel.
 There’s an automobile park above the glen, from which you may observe the river down via the trees to the beach for a picnic.